-Model GC3.
+Models GC3 and GC4.
 The first trigger.
 1938-48.

-For three speed Sturmey-Archer hubs, with original patent number 498820 and long handle, The trigger was made for below the handle bar mounting with the print facing away from the rider.
-The four-speed version (not shown) is GC4.
+The triggers GC3 and GC4 were designed for with 3 and 4 speed Sturmey archer hubs respectively during the years 1938-48.
+The medallions display the original patent number 498820, and the triggers have long levers.
+The triggers were designed for below the handle bar mounting with the print facing away from the rider.
+Photos courtesy of...

 The Model GC2 - used with three and four-speed Sturmey-Archer hubs from 1948-1953.
 Although the design on the medallion (face plate) of the triggers changed over time, they all were designated GC2 as they had the same internal parts.
-This style looks like the 'improved design' described in patent number 649009, however early examples display only the original patent number 498820.
+This style looks like the 'improved design' described in patent number 649009 filed in 1948, however early examples display only the original patent number 498820.
+It was not until 1953 that the new patent number began to appear on the medallion.
 Later examples of the GC2 listed below have a window in the medallion.
 Interestingly, although the print on the medallion indicates below the bar mounting, the gear designation in the window is the opposite - for above the bar viewing.
-Model GC2A is for ASC hubs only as indicted on the medallion.
+Model GC2A is for ASC hubs only as indicated on the medallion.